Special Report: Foreign interns pay the price for Japan's labor shortage

 REHEARSING THE INSPECTION

 Like Lu, Qian and Jiang, most interns come through a program supported by the Japan International Training Cooperation Organization (JITCO), a foundation funded by the Japanese government and member groups.
 JITCO is also tasked with ensuring its members' internship programs are properly run.

-Kameda's factory is in Hakusan, an industrial town of about 100,000 people on Japan's west coast, a centre for Japan's once booming apparel industry.
+Kameda's factory is in Hakusan, an industrial town of about 100,000 people on Japan’s west coast, a center for Japan's once booming apparel industry.
 That industry has largely been reduced to family-run factories, such as Kameda's, which mostly do small orders with quick turnarounds at low margins.
 Around the Kameda factory are several others that employ foreign trainees from China and Southeast Asia.

 In November 2011, Kameda told the interns the plant was going to be inspected by JITCO, according to testimony the women gave Takahara's activist group.
 The inspection came after four Chinese interns at a nearby apparel factory - also a member of the Ishikawa Apparel Association - fled to Takahara's shelter and filed a complaint about labor issues.